worthyag/SixLove/reports/finalReport.md

 - Track the number of tennis sessions scheduled across the year.
     - Filter for specific tennis session categories.

-Users can also hover over the charts for more information. **Code Snippet 5** displays the django template associated with the stats page.
+Users can also hover over the charts for more information. **Figure 74** displays the django template associated with the stats page.
 Data is passed from the home view to the template, the neccesary data is then extracted and fed to the `Chart` object.

 ```html
 <!-- First checking whether the user is authenticated. -->